 By the time Tal National reached international acclaim with 2013's 'Kaani', the band's first release outside of Niger, they had spent more than a decade crisscrossing their native country, usually on dirt pathways through the Sahara, playing epic five-hour sets, seven days a week, selling their CDs on street corners and roundabouts.
 In the process, they became Niger's most popular band, with songs...

 Niger borders Nigeria, Mali and Ghana.
 Collected within this former French colony can be found Songhai, Fulani, Hausa, and Tuareg populations, all of whom are represented in the membership of Tal National.
 As such, the nation enjoys a greatly varied mix of cultures and ethnicities, all richly steeped in music.
 It is no stranger to highlife, kora and afrobeat musics, while giving the world Tuareg Blues and a unique brand of hip-hop.
 In Tal National's music can be heard the rolling 12/8 rhythms in the Hausa's fuji percussion, the pensive aridity of the Tuareg's assouf and the exquisite griot guitar of Mali's Songhai, all delivered with virtuoso precision and unrelenting energy.
 After listing 'Kaani' in its top 10 albums of 2013, The New York Times wrote that "the music keeps leaping ahead with one surprise after another: guitar parts that align and diverge and reconfigure, drumming that pounces on offbeats.
-The patterns are crisp, complex and tireless."
+The patterns are crisp, complex and tireless".

 On stage, Tal National perform with six musicians, but because of their rigorous performance schedule might include up to thirteen members at any one time.
 At shows, musicians regularly change places midway through songs (including the amazing sight of drummers swapping without missing a beat).
 On some nights the band might divide to play two gigs simultaneously.
-The band are touring the USA in support of the album, with UK / European dates to be confirmed.